-This course is an introduction to microeconomic theory, analysis, and policy applications.
-Topics include scarcity, the theories of consumer behavior, production and costs, various market structures, output and resource pricing, and other aspects of microeconomics.
+This course is an introduction of the microeconomic theory, analysis, and applications.
+Topics include scarcity; the theories of consumer behavior, production and cost, markets, output and resource pricing, and international aspects of microeconomics.

 Electrical Technology

 ELT 114: Residential Wiring Methods